-With a continued rollout of SECURE 2.0 regulations, there continue to be additional options for many to save more for retirement.
+With a continued rollout of SECURE 2.0 Act regulations, there are additional options for many to save more for retirement.

-Passed in 2022, the SECURE 2.0 Act of 2022 included a number of provisions to help more Americans save for retirement.
-Several are already in effect, but more are slated to make an impact in 2024 and beyond.
+Passed in 2022, the SECURE 2.0 Act included several provisions to help more Americans save for retirement.
+Many are already in effect, but more are slated to make an impact in 2025 and beyond.
 Here’s an update.

 Retirement savings changes

-Beginning in 2026, individuals 50 and older above a minimum income level (currently $145,000 in FICA wages) will be required to make those catch-up contributions as post-tax, or Roth IRA, contributions.
+Beginning in 2026, people 50 and older above a minimum income level (currently $145,000 in FICA wages) will be required to make those catch-up contributions as post-tax, or Roth IRA, contributions.
 But that also means when that money is withdrawn to use in retirement, it’s not taxed.
-(The rule was to go into effect in 2024 but has been delayed by two years.)

 Required minimum distributions (RMD)